 However, with the current state of the economy and unemployment rates coupled with the taxes in Ramsey, some people tend to weigh the benefits vs. the costs of moving into the Club more so than ever before.

 There is a premium to live in the Club.
-There is a $5000 transfer fee due at closing but with that you get your first year of golf, paddle and pool memberships included - that's a value of over $4000!
-Dues and capital assessment run about $248 a month but have stayed relatively flat the past several years.
-The restaurant minimum, which is a common practice for country clubs, is $300 per quarter.
-Some might balk at the quarterly minimum but food, beverages and occasionally the fees to attend social events are applied to it.
+There is a $5500 transfer fee due at closing but with that you get your first year of golf, paddle and pool memberships included - that's a value of over $4000!
+Dues and capital assessment run about $265 a month.
+The restaurant minimum, which is a common practice for country clubs, is $300 per quarter and food, beverages, take-out, catering and occasionally the fees to attend social events are applied to it.

-The main restaurant, The Lakeside Grille, has view of the course and the 17th fairway’s lake fits more upscale sister restaurant The Abbey is truly spectacular and unmatched by any other dining establishment in Northwest Bergen County.
+The main restaurant, The Lakeside Grille, has view of the course and the 17th fairway’s lake unmatched by any other dining establishment in Northwest Bergen County.
 Good food, a warm and inviting atmosphere and incredible views make it easy to spend $300 there over the course of 3 months.

 With club membership, comes the opportunity to join golf, paddle or the pool.
 The golf programs offer something for every household: the most reasonably-priced packages for family, individuals, weekday only and junior in probably the entire Tri-State area.
 Unlimited golf on a private, 18-hole course in the middle of the neighborhood while being only 40 minutes from Manhattan is truly unique.
 The pool, competitively priced with the Ramsey town pool, is situated on Mirror Lake and has a competitive swim team for children.
 The Paddle Tennis program is becoming wildly popular both from a social and competitive standpoint for players at all levels.